-College is a big step and it will take a lot to prepare, especially if you plan to move away from your parent’s pad for the school year.
-Before you simply assume that you will receive enough aid for your tuition, you should plan out your higher education funding.
+College is a big step and it will take a lot to prepare, especially if you plan to move away from your parent’s house for the school year.
+Before you assume that you will receive enough help for your tuition, you should plan your higher education funding.
 By doing this, you will know how much money you have, how much you will receive, and how much you need.
-Let’s go ahead and take a look at the steps to take.
+Let’s go ahead and take a look at the steps you should take.

 Free Money is the Best Money

-Grants and scholarships are what is called gift aid and it is available to everyone as long as you qualify.
+Grants and scholarships are known as aid and it is available to everyone as long as they qualify.
 Grants typically require you to have a financial need, but scholarships usually do not.

 If you are awarded a grant or scholarship, you do NOT have to pay this money back and you can use it for your books, tuition, or other education-related expenses.

 Scholarships are awarded all year long, but you must pay attention to the deadlines and requirements needed to apply.
 You do not want to apply for something you do not meet the minimum criteria for.
 You can apply for scholarships as early as your senior year in high school.
 Most scholarships can be found online, but do make sure to investigate the company to avoid a scam.

 Grants usually require a financial need and to see if you qualify for one, you will need to fill out the FAFSA.
 Always fill it out by the deadline date to ensure you do receive funds, if you qualify.

 Before you consider any other methods of funding, make sure you take a moment to ask your family and friends if they have any money to put toward your schooling.
 You may find that there is a college fund setup for you somewhere or you may not.
 It is important to ask though because you can use everything you receive to pay for school.